Main Content

 Pass Ownership of Memory to the Library

-MATLAB owns memory that is allocated by calling a constructor.
+MATLAB manages memory that is allocated by calling a constructor.
 The user library should not free this memory.
 To change this behavior, set the ReleaseOnCall argument in defineArgument (ConstructorDefinition), defineArgument (FunctionDefinition), or defineArgument (MethodDefinition).

 Suppose that you have a function in library libname which takes ownership of the input argument.